thorlauridsen/spring-webflux-kotlin-coroutines/README.md

 - Hotels
 - Rental cars

-You find a third-party service provider for each type of offer but you are forced to send 3 requests to fetch all the relevant offers before returning it to the client.
+You find a third-party service provider for each type of offer, but you are forced to send 3 requests to fetch all the relevant offers before returning it to the client.
 The issue here is that with synchronous code, you would have to execute one request at a time which could result in a slow response time.